 - higher than usual attenuation values of the fluid within the renal collecting system

-- layering of contrast material above and anterior to the purulent fluid on excretory studies
+- layering of contrast material above / anterior to the purulent fluid on excretory studies

 A caveat to CT evaluation is that it is often difficult to distinguish simple hydronephrosis from pyonephrosis by fluid attenuation measurements.

 MRI may demonstrate features similar to those seen on CT.
-Some promising preliminary work has been done with both diffusion-weighted imaging and apparent diffusion coefficient maps in an attempt to distinguish hydronephrosis from pyonephrosis, but these techniques require further investigation 4.
+Some promising preliminary work has been done with both diffusion-weighted imaging and apparent apparent diffusion coefficient maps in an attempt to distinguish hydronephrosis from pyonephrosis, but these techniques require further investigation 4.

 Treatment and prognosis

-Emergent insertion of a percutaneous nephrostomy to drain the infected collecting system is usually after review and close collaboration with a urologist and/or and interventional radiologist.
+Emergent insertion of a percutaneous nephrostomy to drain the infected collecting system is usually performed after review and close collaboration with a urologist and/or and interventional radiologist.